IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/select.md

 ### Select

-The `igc-select` component can be used inside and `igc-form` thus it exposes a `Name` property to be registered with.
+The `igc-select` component can be used inside an `igc-form` thus it exposes a `Name` property to be registered with.
 It also has a `Label`, `Placeholder`, and `Size` properties.
 The `Outlined` property is used for styling purposes only when it comes to the Material theme.
-Except for the default one, the component provides a few other slots including `header`, `footer`, `helper-text`, `prefix`, `suffix`, and `toggle-icon`.
+Except for the default slot, the component provides a few other slots including `header`, `footer`, `helper-text`, `prefix`, `suffix`, and `toggle-icon`.

 ### Item

 The `igc-select-item` component allows the users to declaratively specify a list of options to be used by the `igc-select` control.
 Each item provides a `Value` property that represents the data it carries upon selection.
-The `SelectItem` has a default slot which allows you to specify the content of the item.
-This content will only be used for visual purposes and will not be used in case the `Value` property is not present on the `igc-select-item`.
+The `SelectItem` has a default slot which allows you to specify the text content of the item.
+This text content will be used as value in case the `Value` property is not present on the `igc-select-item`.
 You could also provide custom content to be rendered before or after the `SelectItem` content using the `prefix` and `suffix` slots.
 You could predefine a selected item by setting the `Selected` property.
 You could also disable some or all items via the `Disabled` property.

 <code-view style="height: 220px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"